SevenTwelvia/qbittaggarr/README.md

 * A running qBittorrent instance with the Web UI enabled.

 ## Installation
-1. Create a directory for your qbittaggarr configuration.
+1. Create a directory for your qBittaggarr configuration.
 2. Create your config.yml file.
 Copy the contents from [config.yml](https://github.com/SevenTwelvia/qbittaggarr/blob/main/config.yml) and edit it to match your setup.
 3. Pull this image:
 ```